 In Part Three project member Dr Judith Ford © 2020 transcribes Robert Willoughby’s will (1502) and discusses its contents in relation to Robert, his family and executors.
 First published in the Ricardian Bulletin magazine of June 2020, pp.31-34, you can now view this article here.

-In Part Four (to follow) Philippa Langley delves deeper into the immediate post-Bosworth events, and considers an over-looked contemporary source possibly suggesting that the sons of Edward IV were sent north during the reign of Richard III.
+In Part Four Philippa Langley delves deeper into the immediate post-Bosworth events, and considers an over-looked contemporary source possibly suggesting that the sons of Edward IV were sent north during the reign of Richard III.
+First published in the Ricardian Bulletin magazine of September 2020, pp.41-47, you can now view this article here.

 Our very grateful thanks go to John Saunders, editor of the Ricardian Bulletin magazine, for his kind permission to publish this Case Study here for you.